TRG-AI4Good/Lahaina_Generalizability/README.md

 # RAPID_A

+## What is RAPID-A?
+RAPID-A is a deep learning-based framework for rapid post-event damage assessment from satellite imagery, with the main incentive being effective transferability across urban textures and hazards, as real-world scenarios demand.
+##We took the opportunity of the recent 2023 Kahramanmaras earthquake, as a rich damage dataset, and the 2023 Maui wildfire incident to build RAPID-A.
+##This repo, on its own, is a complete pipeline for such damage assessments.
+However, this repo mainly serves to reproduce the research article "Rapid Computer-Vision-based Post-Event Assessment Tools for Natural Disasters: Enhancing Generalizability" (DOI), aimed at adding generalizability to rapid post-event damage assessment through satellite imagery.
+##Breaking down RAPID-A compartments, this repo step-by-step goes through how our design and taken measures aid the generalizability concerns, with the Lahaina-Maras case as the case study.

+ What is RAPID-A?
+RAPID-A is deep mearning-based framework for rapid post-event damage assessment from satellite imagery with the main incentive being effective transferrability across urban textures and hazards, as real-world scenarios demand that.

+## We took the opporutniy of the recent 2023 Kahramanmaras earthquake, as a rich damage dataset, and the 2023 Maui wildfire incident to build RAPID-A.

-### This code serve as the re-production tool for the article 'Rapid Computer-Vision-based Post-Event Assessment Tools for Natural Disasters: Enhancing Generalizability' (DOI), aimed at adding generalizability to rapid post-event damage assessment through satellite imagery.
+## This repo on its own, is a complete piopeline for such damage assessments, yet, this repo mainly serves reproducing reaseacrh article 'Rapid Computer-Vision-based Post-Event Assessment Tools for Natural Disasters: Enhancing Generalizability' (DOI), aimed at adding generalizability to rapid post-event damage assessment through satellite imagery.

-### The code offers step-by-step data generation, channel augmentation, ensemble learning, and test-time augmentation strategies outlined in the paper to evaluate their impacts on adding generalizability to rapid post-event damage assessment through satellite imagery.
+###Breaking down RAPID-A compartments, this repo step-by-step goes through how our design and taken measures aid the generalizabilty concernss, with the Lahaina-Maras case as the cvase study.

 * Cloning the repo in your system:
 ```bash